andersjio/homepage-abjit/content/pages/CV.md

 Schantz

-Part of the internal Build and Deploy team (aka devops), where task includes all parts of the CI/CD pipelines and flows.
-Also helping developers debug pipelines and code issues.
+Part of a minor team which is responsible for all tasks and areas related to automation and CI/CD.
+Working on a daily basis with automation scripts in Python and Powershell and creating and maintaining Jenkins jobs

 **Tools and technologies:** Jenkins, Git,Java,Groovy,Python